5 Common Exterior Paint Mistakes (And How to Avoid Them)

 Painting your home’s exterior is a significant investment.
 While it’s tempting to grab a few swatches and dive in, small color missteps can have a massive impact on your home’s curb appeal.

-1. Pairing "Stark White" Trim with Muted Body Colors
+1. Pairing Stark White Trim with Muted Body Colors

 • The Fix: If your house body is a deep, earthy tone, opt for a "dirty" or creamy white for the trim.
 It will still read as white to the eye, but it will feel much more harmonious.

-2. Using High-Contrast Trim on Brick Homes
+2. Using Bright White Trim on Brick Homes

 3. Painting the Foundation the Same Color as the House